release-it/release-it/docs/plugins/README.md

 - Trigger web hooks (e.g. post a message to a Slack channel).
 - Use a different VCS, such as Mercurial (example: [@release-it/mercurial](https://github.com/release-it/mercurial)).
 - Use Node.js directly (instead of executing shell scripts configured in `scripts.*`).
-- Not yet possible: replace existing plugins.
+- Replace existing plugins.
 For instance, integrate with the npm registry using their [programmatic API](https://github.com/npm/libnpm) (as opposed to calling `npm publish` in a child process like release-it itself does).